chef/automate/components/automate-chef-io/content/docs/backup.md

 Success: Backups deleted
 ```

-Chef Automate does not provide a mechanism to prune all but a certain number of the most recent backups.
-You can manage this manually by parsing the output of `chef-automate backup list` and applying the command `chef-automate backup delete`.
+To prune all but a certain number of the most recent backups manually, parsing the output of `chef-automate backup list` and applying the command `chef-automate backup delete`.
 For example:

 ```bash